jbotticher/Local_Earthquake_ELT/README.md

 1) Clone the repo.
 2) Deploy Airbyte on your local.
 See Airbyte docs: https://docs.airbyte.com/deploying-airbyte/docker-compose
 3) Deploy Dagster on your local.
 See dagster docs: https://docs.dagster.io/guides/running-dagster-locally
+4) Create an AWS account and create an S3 bucket.
+See AWS docs: https://docs.aws.amazon.com/AmazonS3/latest/userguide/GetStartedWithS3.html#creating-bucket
-4) Update the .env variables as needed.
+5) Update the .env variables as needed.